Gheorghe Asachi: Contribution to visual arts

 Arguably, Asachi's most important contribution to the artistic field was his involvement in attracting foreign painters to the Moldavian scene, by offering them commissions or educational assignments; among these were the Polish Ludwik Stawski and Mauriciu Loeffler, the Italian Giovanni Schiavoni, as well as the Austrian Josef Adler (noted for authoring an 1833 manual for landscape painting and still life works) and Ioan Müller (who taught figurative art).
 Of them, Asachi reportedly considered Schiavoni to be the most competent, while he tended to replace most others after reexamining their skills.
-Another important Italian artist who arrived in Iaşi during that period was the former Carboneria revolutionary Niccolò Livaditti, to whom Asachi did not, however, assign a teaching post.
-In 1843, four years before the Iaşi Academia was radically transformed, the art classes were disestablished due to the protest of various boyars (who objected to the fact that members of all social groups could attend them).
+Another important Italian artist who arrived in Iași during that period was the former Carboneria revolutionary Niccolò Livaditti, to whom Asachi did not, however, assign a teaching post.
+In 1843, four years before the Iași Academia was radically transformed, the art classes were disestablished due to the protest of various boyars (who objected to the fact that members of all social groups could attend them).

 Gheorghe Asachi's own works, many of which date back to the time he spent in Rome, show the influence of Classicism.
 Noted for their rigorous use of artistic conventions and nature study, they are nonetheless considered inferior to both their creator's contributions to other cultural fields and the works of many other painters active in Moldavia at the time.
 Asachi himself is known to have sketched out works which were completed by his foreign collaborators or students (among these is a since-lost painting of Stephen the Great facing his mother, signed by the Italian artist Giani, and an 1845 painting of Moldavians in the battle of Malbork Castle).
 A series of Classicist drawings from the early decades of the 19th century have only tentatively been attributed to Asachi.